sweetdash/sweetdash/README.md

 # Hi there, I'm Sweekrit Dash 👋

-I'm an **Aspiring Python Developer** passionate about building scalable web applications and exploring cloud technologies.
+I'm a **Python Developer** passionate about building scalable web applications and exploring cloud technologies.
 I enjoy working with **Python, Django, HTML, CSS, and AWS** to create efficient and user-friendly solutions.

 ---